 Our restaurant and hotel has car parking for up to 40 cars, on site.

 Big parties are welcome, just let us know in advance and we will ensure we can cater for your special event.

-The Wellington has won numerous Rosette Awards for Culinary Excellence.
-We are also certified with an AA rating of 5‑stars recognising our quality & range of services, cleanliness, bedrooms, bathrooms, public areas & cuisine.
+We have won numerous Rosette Awards for Culinary Excellence.
+We are also certified with a 5‑star AA rating recognising our range of services, quality, bedrooms, bathrooms, cleanliness & cuisine.